 *** Travel may be required for this position depending on programmatic need.

 *** This is not a laboratory research position.

 Required Qualifications and Skills

-Recent college graduates (less than 1 year) with BA/BS in biological sciences and interest in genetics/genomics or molecular biology
+Recent college graduates (less than 1 year) with BA/BS in biological sciences and interest in genetics/genomics, molecular biology or computational genomics/data science

 Laboratory research experience

 Strong organizational skills and ability to pay attention to details

 Ability to proactively manage multiple components of various projects